-You were a veteran with eligible war service or a Commonwealth veteran, allied veteran or allied mariner with qualifying service who did not receive a pension, allowance or benefit from Department of Veterans' Affairs (DVA) because you did not make a claim or because of the application of the income test or assets test.
+■ You were a veteran with eligible war service or a Commonwealth veteran, allied veteran or allied mariner with qualifying service who did not receive a pension, allowance or benefit from Department of Veterans' Affairs (DVA) because you did not make a claim or because of the application of the income test or assets test.

-You meet this condition unless you were in jail for the whole of the 2010-11 income year.
+You were not in jail for the whole of the 2011-12 income year.

-If you satisfy all four conditions, select all the code letters that applied to you at any time in 2010-11:
+If you satisfy all four conditions, select all the code letters that applied to you at any time in 2011-12:

-You were single, widowed or separated. Α You and your spouse lived apart because of illness or infirmity and you are both eligible for the senior Australians tax offset. В You and your spouse lived apart because of illness or infirmity but your spouse is not eligible for the senior Australians tax offset. С You and your spouse lived together and you are both eligible for the senior Australians tax offset.
+You were single, widowed or separated. Δ You and your spouse lived apart because of ^ illness or infirmity and you are both eligible for the senior Australians tax offset. В You and your spouse lived apart because of illness or infirmity but your spouse is not eligible for the senior Australians tax offset. С You and your spouse lived together and you are both eligible for the senior Australians tax offset.
 D You and your spouse lived together but your spouse is not eligible for the senior Australians tax offset.
 E